bailey-lab/MIPTools/docs/guides/example_longitudinal_study.rst

 For this tutorial to work without modifying any of the settings, you'll need to move the sif file into the tutorial_dataset folder.

+| To obtain a copy of the config files used for this tutorial, cd into the
+ tutorial_dataset folder and execute this command:
+| :code:`singularity run --app setup miptools_dev.sif`
+ (remember that a prerequisite for this tutorial is an installed copy of singularity on your computer).

+| In general, when you analyze any dataset, you should cd into a folder and run
+ the
+| :code:`singularity run --app setup /path/to/your/downloaded/miptools_dev.sif`
+ step to download all config files.
+Unlike in the tutorial, you'll then need to modify the config.yaml file to point to your input files and parameters.
+If the computer you're on is a remote computer, you can edit the config.yaml file using the text editor "micro" using this command:
+| :code:`./micro config.yaml`
+| micro offers mouse support (so you can click a field of text to start editing
+ it) and allows you to copy with ctrl-C, paste with ctrl-V, save with ctrl-S, and quit with ctrl-Q.

 Understanding the input data
 ----------------------------
 If you cd to the tutorial_dataset folder, you'll see a subfolder called